markgandy/simba/src/pages/index.md

           ¿Alguien para Salsa?
 Bailar salsa es una de las danzas sociales más populares del mundo.
 Puede aprender / practicar con nosotros: diviértase, gane confianza y póngase en forma al mismo tiempo.
+    - image: /img/volunteer.png
+      text:
+        en: >-
+          Would you like to volunteer at Simba Surf?
+We generally offer free accommodation in exchange for a couple of hours work a day.
+See [WorkAway] for more details!
+        es: >-
+          ¿Te gustaría ser voluntario en Simba Surf?
+Por lo general ofrecemos de forma gratuita alojamiento a cambio de un par de horas de trabajo al día.
+          ¡Véase [WorkAway] web para más detalles!
+    - image: /img/studying.png
+      text:
+        en: >-
+          How is your Spanish?
+If you are looking to improve your conversational skills, or if you are a total beginner, we can arrange some Spanish classes at the right level for you.
+        es: >-
+          ¿Como es tu español?
+Si buscas mejorar tu conversación habilidades, o si eres un principiante total, podemos organizar clases de español en el nivel correcto para ti.
 main:
   heading:
     en: A great community with so much to do